Gaasre/quizz-app/README.md

 First you need to install all the dependencies `npm install`.

 Then Launch the development server `ng serve`.

-Don't forget to change the api adresse in `/services`
+Don't forget to change the API address in `/services`